understanding-the-connected-home/book/network_models_for_the_connected_home.md

 They also represent control in the literal sense, and hence power: Depending on the model, different actors (hardware manufacturers, software developers, standards) are allowed to have more or less power over the network - and hence our homes.
 Which makes this a key question.

-Of course all of these are just theoretical models, so they can be implemented more or less "pure".
-Hybrids are possible and likely to happen.

 ## Master/slave

 In a master/slave scenario, there's a centralized control unit (the master) that coordinates what's going on in the network.
 This could be built into the router or be a smart phone app.
 It's clearly top-down.